chrisdobler/os-imaging-designer/README.md

 ```
 /.
-| packer-scripts/<machine types>
+| packer-scripts/<rendered machine types>
 | private-config/<your personal configs>
 ```

 ## Supported platforms

 This is a lits of all the application servers which are currently supported, and what their level of support is currently at.
+The hardcoded values will be phased out soon.

 #### Pi Hole Server